The Aquatic Microbial Ecology Research Group at the University of Tennessee

 Jason joined us after completing a MSc in Earth & Ocean Sciences at U. Mass-Boston.
 There he studied dissolved organic carbon in the Hudson River Estuary.
 At UTK he has taken on the challenge of working with Raphidiopsis and the development of better quantitative tools for its study in natural systems.

-Jennifer Bailey, B. Sc.
+Jennifer Baily, B. Sc.
 (VMI)

 Doctoral Candidate, Microbiology